junxit/us-congress-bills-115/metadata.md

 - 2018-05-21 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
 - 2018-05-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4259)
 - 2018-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4259)
+- 2018-05-22 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.